 Other alternatives to GDP

-Considerations of “time poverty,” particularly for women who historically have borne the bulk of the responsibility for caring for the young, the infirmed, and the elderly are also important societal considerations.
-Caring time is an implicit obligation today, and will be in the future, as parents and carers age.
-Interest in well-being, which is usually more broadly defined than happiness, has also substantially increased in recent years, in part because of the Stiglitz–Sen–Fitoussi Commission recommendations.
+Considerations of “time poverty,” particularly for women who historically have borne the bulk of the responsibility for caring for the young, the infirm, and the elderly are also important societal considerations.
+Caring time is an implicit obligation today, and will be in the future, as parents and others age.
+Interest in well-being has also substantially increased in recent years, in part because of the Stiglitz-Sen-Fitoussi Commission recommendations.

 Limitations and gaps